 Abuse is never your fault.
 Neither is the development of a trauma bond.

-It may take some time to regain a sense of self-worth and feel as if you’ve finally broken free, but support from a trained professional can make all the difference.
+It may take some time to regain a sense of self-worth and feel like you’ve finally broken free, but support from a trained professional can make all the difference.

 Crystal Raypole has previously worked as a writer and editor for GoodTherapy.
 Her fields of interest include Asian languages and literature, Japanese translation, cooking, natural sciences, sex positivity, and mental health.
 In particular, she’s committed to helping decrease stigma around mental health issues.